Skip to Main Content

 • Privacy & Publicity Rights: you must also comply with applicable federal and state privacy and publicity laws when publishing certain materials.
 While copyright laws protect the copyright owner’s property rights in the work, privacy and publicity laws protect the interests of the individuals who are the subject of the work.
 In general, a person’s right to privacy ends with his or her death, but publicity rights associated with the commercial value of that person’s name, image, or likeness may continue after death.
 It is your sole responsibility for addressing issues of privacy and publicity rights when publishing content from Library materials.
 For more information on privacy & publicity laws and rights, see the Digital Media Law Project page on privacy and publicity.

-Scholarly Communication Services
+Scholarly Communication & Information Policy

 • Copyright in research, publishing & teaching